Academic Catalog

 3.0 hours lecture

 This course provides an opportunity to learn and apply in daily life principles of interpersonal communication, effective rhetorical strategies, and public speaking skills.
 Students present speeches and participate in structured oral and written exercises and simulations; these activities are designed to enhance communicative awareness and skills in interpersonal contexts.
 Emphasis is on personal, situational and cultural influences on interaction.
 It is designed to assist students in improving their own interpersonal and oral communication skills.
 Attention is given to rhetorical strategies, human perception, interpersonal dynamics, listening, conflict management, verbal and nonverbal communication skills including delivery of speeches in front of listeners.
-(C-ID COMM 130) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID COMM 130) (CSU/UC) (AA/AS-A2, CSU-A1, IGETC-1C)

 COMM-122